dmitriz/aligna/METRICS.md

 ### Qualitative Metrics

-Periodically evaluate through automated scoring:
+Periodically evaluate through automated scoring performed by designated tools or personnel:

 1. **Feedback Clarity Score**
    - How clearly the AI agent expressed its reasoning (scored on a scale of 1–5)